 The absolute best place to sit at IMS is in one of the Penthouses on the front stretch.
 These are sold out, so let’s move on.

 The next best location is the north end of the track.
 These tickets are going fast in the higher rows, but you can still find a seat or two in the lower rows.
 Again, the lower rows will not offer great visuals for fans because of fencing around the track, but it gives a great view of the entire track.
+I’ve checked with the track recently and these tickets are even almost gone.

 North Vista offers fans a great scene.
 If you sit up high enough, you will be able to see cars on the last ¼ of the backstretch, through Turns 3 and 4 and the first ¼ of the front stretch.
 The South Vista offers a similar view as well.
 These are great options if you want to see all of the action, as the majority of the passing happens in the turns.